top of page

 Oink!
 Oink!
-Hampshire Is Going crazy For Pigs In Blankets
+Hampshire Is Going Crazy For Pigs In Blankets

 When it comes to Christmas trimmings, the people of Hampshire know what they want - and shoppers are certainly bringing home the bacon this year with record numbers of pigs in blankets being snapped up from farm shops in Wickham and Winchester.